By the end of this section, you should be able to:

 Sociologist Charles Horton Cooley (1864–1929) suggested that groups can broadly be divided into two categories: primary groups and secondary groups (Cooley 1909).
 According to Cooley, primary groups play the most critical role in our lives.
 The primary group is usually fairly small and is made up of individuals who generally engage face-to-face in long-term emotional ways.
 This group serves emotional needs: expressive functions rather than pragmatic ones.
 The primary group is usually made up of significant others, those individuals who have the most impact on our socialization.
 The best example of a primary group is the family.

 Writer Allison Levy worked alone.
-While she liked the freedom and flexibility of working from home, she sometimes missed having a community of coworkers, both for the practical purpose of brainstorming and the more social “water cooler” aspect.
-Levy did what many do in the internet age: she found a group of other writers online through a web forum.
-Over time, a group of approximately 20 writers, who all wrote for a similar audience, broke off from the larger forum and started a private invitation-only forum.
-While writers in general represent all genders, ages, and interests, it ended up being a collection of 20- and 30-something women who comprised the new forum; they all wrote fiction for children and young adults.
+While she liked the freedom and flexibility of working from home, she sometimes missed having a community of coworkers, both for the practical purpose of brainstorming and socializing.
+Levy did what many do in the Internet age: she found a group of other writers online through a web forum.
+Over time, a group of approximately twenty writers, who all wrote for a similar audience, broke off from the larger group and started a private invitation-only forum.
+While writers in general represent all genders, ages, and interests, this group ended up being a collection of twenty- and thirty-something women who all wrote fiction for children and young adults.

 At first, the writers’ forum was clearly a secondary group united by the members’ professions and work situations.
-As Levy explained, “On the internet, you can be present or absent as often as you want.
+As Levy explained, “On the Internet, you can be present or absent as often as you want.
 No one is expecting you to show up.”
-It was a useful place to research information about different publishers and about who had recently sold what, and to track industry trends.
+It was a useful place to research information about publishers, recently-published books and authors, and industry trends.
 But as time passed, Levy found it served a different purpose.
-Since the group shared other characteristics beyond their writing (such as age and gender), the online conversation naturally turned to matters such as child-rearing, aging parents, health, and exercise.
+Since the group shared other characteristics beyond their writing (such as age and gender), their conversation naturally turned to matters such as child-rearing, aging parents, health, and exercise.
 Levy found it was a sympathetic place to talk about any number of subjects, not just writing.
 Further, when people didn’t post for several days, others expressed concern, asking whether anyone had heard from the missing writers.
 It reached a point where most members would tell the group if they were traveling or needed to be offline for awhile.

 The group continued to share.
 One member on the site who was going through a difficult family illness wrote, “I don’t know where I’d be without you women.
 It is so great to have a place to vent that I know isn’t hurting anyone.”
 Others shared similar sentiments.